Arbitrary high-fidelity binomial codes from multiphoton spin-boson interactions: Multiphoton spin-boson Hamiltonian

 Over the years, the standard JC model has been extended in various directions to capture richer quantum phenomena (see Ref.~\cite{Larson_JCM_2021} for a review).
 Among these, the multiphoton generalization is particularly notable~\cite{SUKUMAR_pla_1981,surendra_pra_1982,SHUMOVSKY_pla_1987,Kien_PRA_1988,Villas_PRL_2019}.
 The MPJC model describes a coherent exchange of $m$ bosonic excitations with a two-level system.
 Its interaction Hamiltonian is given by

 where $m$ is the multiphoton order parameter and $\textsl{g}$ is the effective coupling strength.
-The case $m = 1$ recovers the standard JC model.
+Note that the interaction Hamiltonian $H_{\text{int}}$ in Eq.~\eqref{eqn_H_int} is equivalent to the conventional form $H'_{\text{int}} = g(a^{m}\sigma_{+} + a^{\dagger m}\sigma_{-})$, differing only by a phase convention for the two-level system operators and, correspondingly, for the coupling constant.
+Specifically, applying the transformation $\sigma_{-} \rightarrow e^{i\phi}\sigma_{-}$ (and $\sigma_{+} \rightarrow e^{-i\phi}\sigma_{+}$) in $H'_{\text{int}}$ and choosing $\phi = \pi/2$ recovers $H_{\text{int}}$.
+The case $m = 1$ corresponds to the standard JC model.
 In what follows, we will find out that $m$ plays a crucial role in engineering the desired quantum superposition states.
+Throughout this work, we restrict ourselves to the resonant regime $\Delta = \omega_0-m\omega = 0$, where the MPJC dynamics admits a transparent analytical solution and directly enables the state-engineering protocols discussed below.
+Extensions of the protocol to finite detuning $\Delta \neq 0$ are in principle possible but require a separate analysis and are beyond the scope of the present work.

 We mention in passing a recent circuit QED demonstration of single-mode control over cavity modes by preparing both Fock states $\ket{n}$ and vacuum–Fock superpositions $(\ket{0}+\ket{n})/\sqrt{2}$ by climbing the JC ladder with transmon rotations and sideband pulses.
 Fock states are prepared using a sequence of broadband pulses followed by sideband $\pi$ pulses.
-Consequently, a novel shelving method is employed to achieve superposition states~\cite{huang_2025}.
+Consequently, a shelving method is employed to achieve superposition states~\cite{huang_2025}.